RelayMiner Config

 - Cost Awareness: Operators should familiarize themselves with the current

-The following command can be used to check the current proof_submission_fee
+The following command can be used to check the current proof_submission_fee:

 Which output would look like: